Jemsire/CC-World-Eater/README.md

 * **GPS has an incorrect coordinate.** There are 4 computers in the GPS setup, each with an x, y, and z coordinate.
 If any of these numbers are entered wrong, the GPS will act funky and nothing will work.
 A good way to test it's working is to enter `gps locate` into any rednet enabled computer or turtle and verify the answer.

-* **Hub reference coordinates are incorrect.** The `hub_reference` in the config file is the **center of the prepare area**, not the hub computer location.
+* **Mine entrance coordinates are incorrect.** The `mine_entrance` in the config file is the **center of the prepare area** (y should be 1 block above surface), not the hub computer location.
 The hub computer location is automatically detected via GPS at startup.
 The disk drive location is automatically calculated as 1 block below the hub computer.
 Make sure your GPS system is working correctly (`gps locate` should return valid coordinates).

 * **Turtles are more than 8 blocks away from the mine entrance.** Turtles have to be within the `control_room_area` when they are above ground, otherwise they will get lost and end up in `halt` mode.
 The `control_room_area` field in the `hub_files/config.lua` file is adjustable to fit whatever size you need. **Note:** If you have a large number of turtles, you may need to increase the control room area to fit a larger turtle parking area.